--The State Report of Palestine elaborated on the fragmented legal reality of Palestine because of the political division4, which contributed to the division of the Palestinian society.
-However, it did not elaborate on the impact of this reality on women and girls compared to men under the different legal frameworks.
-Palestinian women suffer from conflicting and multiple legal systems because of the prevailing political conditions.
+&lt;sup>5For further information on the legal situation in Palestine, see: Ludsin.Hallie.2011.Women and the draft Constitution of Palestine.
+Women Centre For legal Aid and Counselling, and Arrayes, Nasser, 2003, The Judiciary in Palestine, Obstacles to its development, Al-Haq conflicting and multiple legal systems because of the prevailing political conditions.
 This conflict contributed to the fragmentation of girls and women in Palestine, adversely affected their rights and enhanced men's control over them.
-Court judgments in Gaza Strip or Jerusalem are not binding or enforceable in the state of Palestine.
-This undermines women's rights, especially in personal status cases5.
+Court judgments in Gaza Strip or Jerusalem are not binding or enforceable in the State of Palestine.
+This undermines women's rights, especially in personal status cases.

 -The State Report indicated under Article (5) that it has taken legal measures to eliminate all forms of discrimination against women, all of which are draft laws that have not been approved yet.
 Their justification was "the dysfunction of the Legislative Council (PLC) which contributed to delaying the adoption of the amended Penal Code and the Law on Family Protection from Violence, and other laws".
 Nevertheless, such justification becomes meaningless upon considering the applications of Article (43) of the Basic Law, which grants the President of the Palestinian Authority the power to issue decisions that have the power of law in cases of necessity that cannot be delayed, in case of the absence of the PLC.
-The President has used these powers to issue 707 Decrees and Decisions by Law since the division in 2007 and until mid-2016, most of which were irrelevant to women rights, and a few on unofficial equality.
-This asserts that the issues of women and girls do not constitute a priority or an obligation for the state of Palestine, which has the obligation of guaranteeing their protection.
+The President has used these powers to issue 770 Decrees and Decisions by Law since the division in 2007 and until end of April 2018, most of which were irrelevant to women rights, and a few on unofficial equality.
+This asserts that the issues of women and girls do not constitute a priority or an obligation for the State of Palestine, which has the obligation of guaranteeing their protection.

--The state of Palestine has taken some measures for gender mainstreaming of its developmental plans, most notably at the planning level, through setting up the gender units in the different government institutions, with the aim of gender mainstreaming the public plans of the governmental institutions and monitor the gender-sensitive budget8.
+-The State of Palestine has taken some measures for gender mainstreaming of its developmental plans, most notably at the planning level, through setting up the gender units in the different government institutions, with the aim of gender mainstreaming the public plans of the governmental institutions and monitor the gender-sensitive budget.
 However, the more marginalized groups of women, such as women and girls with disabilities were absent from the agendas and priorities of these gender units in the different ministries, and any such efforts to include them constitute mere formalities that are not reflected seriously in the relevant plans, programs or practices.